ZeyuanZhou/ZeyuanZhou.github.io/index.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## skills
-Experienced in coding in c++\matlab\python
+Experienced in coding in c++\matlab\python<br>
-Experienced in projects involving OpenGL and OpenCV Experienced in parallel computation programing based on OpenMpi and OpenAcc CFD or coding related software: pointwise, tecplot,  typora, doxygen.
+Experienced in projects involving OpenGL and OpenCV<br>
+Experienced in parallel computation programing based on OpenMpi and OpenAcc<br>
+CFD or coding related software: pointwise, tecplot,  typora, doxygen.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------